-It is shocking the number of cases where the story for the truck driver changes after a defense attorney gets involved in the case.
+It is shocking the number of cases where the story of the truck driver changes after a defense attorney gets involved in the case.
 Most trucking companies have policies instructing their drivers to call the office immediately after a crash.
 Some even have accident cards indicating that the driver should never admit responsibility for the accident.

-Texas juries tend to evaluate testimony based upon credibility and motivation.
+Texas juries tend to evaluate testimony based on credibility and motivation.
 An independent witness who does not know either party is usually believed.
 That is why the best attorneys handling truck accident cases always seek witnesses to the collision.

 How Can Cell Phone Records Help Your Case?